giac01/giac01.github.io/_pages/about.md

 ------
 Giacomo (pronounced jack-a-mo) is a postdoc at the University of Cambridge, based in the the [Developmental Cognitive Neuroscience Group](https://sites.google.com/site/blakemorelab/).

-I research the socioeconomic and environmental predictors of wellbeing in childhood & adolescence, using fancy quantitative methods and mostly using other people's data (secondary data).
+I research the socioeconomic and environmental predictors of wellbeing in childhood & adolescence, using fancy quantitative methods and primarily other people's ("secondary") datasets.
 I am also interested in quantitative research methods, particularly multivariate and Bayesian statistical methods, and how they can be applied to improve how we measure psychological constructs.

+This site is still in construction, sorry for the bugs!

 For more info
 ------